The Countryside Code: Publicity and promotion

-In May 2023, Natural England and Aardman Animations launched a new campaign for the Countryside Code, alongside Shaun the Sheep.
+In May 2023, Natural England and Aardman Animations launched a new campaign promoting the Countryside Code, alongside Shaun the Sheep.
 The aim of the campaign was to engage young people and children with the messages of the Countryside Code.

 The Scottish Outdoor Access Code

 In Scotland, where there is a more general right of access, Scottish Natural Heritage developed The Scottish Outdoor Access Code, which was approved in draft form by the Scottish Parliament in July 2003 following the passing of the Land Reform (Scotland) Act of the same year, and was accepted in February 2005.
 The Scottish Outdoor Access Code differs significantly from The Country Code in that it promotes access rights that include crossing over land and non-motorised recreational activities like walking, cycling, angling and horse riding, and will normally apply in all rural settings.
 The basis of access rights over land (in Scotland) is of shared responsibilities, in that those exercising such rights have to act responsibly, following the Scottish Outdoor Access Code, while land owners/managers have a reciprocal responsibility in respecting the interests of those who exercise their rights.

 The Scottish code "is based on three key principles [which] apply equally to the public and to land managers":